 Grosmont, Skenfrith, Raglan.
 ‘The Three Castles’ were built in earth and timber shortly after the Conquest, upgraded in stone a century later and reconstructed c.1200–40 with the latest features.
 Today we see Grosmont and Skenfrith – relatively small, evocative, ensconced in charming villages.
 Lunch break in the historic town of Monmouth.
 Largely 15th-century, Raglan Castle is a beautifully ornamented architectural composition, lavishly equipped with defensive devices, by now obsolete: the triumph of art over warfare.

 White Castle, Harlech.
 Third of the ‘Three Castles’, the impressiveness of White Castle is enhanced by its remote countryside setting.
 Drive 130 miles (with two stops) through the unremitting loveliness of the hilly heart of Wales.
-Harlech Castle clings to a crag by the sea, a compact concentric type with high walls and towers, one of the great sights of the British Isles.
-Built 1283–89, by Edward I’s great master-mason, James of St George, patron Edward I of England.
+Harlech Castle clings to a crag by the sea, a compact concentric fortress with high walls and towers, one of the great sights of the British Isles.
+Built 1283–89, by Edward I’s great master-mason, James of St George.
 First of two nights near Caernarfon.

 Dolbadarn, Caernarfon, Beaumaris.
 The only native Welsh castle on the tour, Dolbadarn was built in the 13th century to control the route to Snowdonia.
-Caernarfon, the greatest of Edward I’s castles, was intended as a seat of government, its high walls and polygonal towers rising from the estuary’s edge incorporate symbolism evoking his imperial aspirations.
+Caernarfon, the greatest of Edward I’s castles, was intended as a seat of government, its high walls and polygonal towers rising from the estuary’s edge and symbolically evoking the king’s imperial aspirations.
 Cross the Menai Strait to Anglesey.
 Beaumaris is the last of James of St George’s constructions and, in terms of its defensive apparatus, the most sophisticated.

 Conwy.
 Walk atop the walls encircling Conwy, the town founded by Edward I. The castle is one of the great achievements of medieval military architecture, but it also boasts some of the best-preserved royal apartments to survive from medieval Britain.
-The tour finishes here, and the coach drives to Llandudno Junction railway station (5 minutes) two or three times between 12.30 and 3.00pm to meet trains booked by participants.
+The tour finishes here and the coach drives to Llandudno Junction railway station (5 minutes) two or three times between 12.30 and 2.30pm to meet trains booked by participants.
 There is more to see here, including Britain’s finest surviving Elizabethan town house.